 Configure same-cycle scheduling dependencies

-A same-cycle dependency requires a node to wait for its ancestor instance from the same cycle to complete successfully before it can run.
-Use this dependency when a node consumes data produced by an ancestor on the same day (the current cycle).
-DataWorks offers several ways to configure these dependencies, including a preview feature that helps you review and correct them to ensure your tasks are scheduled as expected.
+A same-cycle dependency requires a node to wait for its upstream node instance in the current cycle to complete before it runs.
+This is suitable when a node consumes data produced by an upstream node on the same day.
+DataWorks provides multiple ways to configure and preview these dependencies so you can verify that tasks are scheduled as expected.

 How it works

-You create a scheduling dependency by matching a node output with a node input.
-This links an ancestor node's output to a descendant node's input.
-After you configure the dependency, the descendant node starts only after the ancestor node runs successfully.
-Before you begin, we recommend you identify the dependency targets and types based on your table lineage.
+Scheduling dependencies are established by matching a node output with a node input: the upstream node's output name is added as the downstream node's input, so the downstream node runs only after the upstream node succeeds.
+Before you begin, identify the dependency targets and types based on your table lineage.
 For more information, see Scheduling dependency configuration guide.

 Node output

-A node output, also known as the output name of the current node, identifies the node for other nodes to depend on.
+A node output, also known as the output name of the current node, is a logical identifier that other nodes reference to establish a dependency.
 It does not represent the actual data the node produces.
-Other nodes use this output name to specify it as an ancestor dependency.

 DataWorks automatically generates two output names for each node: